jmmastey/level_up_exercises/shopping_cart/getting_shipping_information.md

   And I enter my zip code
   And I select a shipping carrier
   When I click 'Estimate shipping costs'
-  Then I should see a shipping estimate based on my location
+  Then I should see a shipping estimate based on my location and carrier

 ####Scenario: Adding my address to get a shipping estimate (Sad)